 (A) Docked model of pNPG in the active site of BglB showing established catalytic residues (navy) and a selection of residues mutated (gold).
 A multiple sequence alignment of the Pfam database’s collection of 1,554 family 1 glycoside hydrolases was made and the sequence logo for (B) selected regions around specific residues discussed in the text and (C) over the entire BglB coding sequence is represented.
 The height for each amino acid indicates the sequence conservation at that position.

 A novel finding was a tenfold increase of kcat by a single point mutant, R240A.
 The BglB crystal structure reveals that R240 forms two hydrogen bonds with E222 (Figure 3A).
-Molecular modeling of the R240A mutant predicts that E222 would adopt an alternative conformation in which the acid functional group of the glutamate is 2 Å closer to the active site (Supplemental Figure 2B).
+Molecular modeling of the R240A mutant predicts that E222 would adopt an alternative conformation in which the acid functional group of the glutamate is 2 Å closer to the active site (S3).
 This would likely result in a significant change of the electrostatic environment around the active site, and indicates that the electronegative environment enhances catalysis of pNPG hydrolysis.
 Consistent with this hypothesis is the observation that the mutation E222A decreases kcat by ten fold.
-Both observations support previous evidence that the electrostatic environment enzyme active sites are of primary importance to catalysis.
+Both observations support previous evidence that the electrostatic environment of an enzyme's active site is of primary importance to catalysis.
 (21)

 Conservation analysis of the BglB active site

 Of the 44 positions in the active site systematically mutated to alanine, 11 are conserved by >85% in amino acid identity with respect to 1,554 homologues in the Pfam database.
-When any one of these amino acids is mutated to alanine, catalytic efficiency decreases >100-fold (Supplemental Table 3).
+When any one of these amino acids is mutated to alanine, catalytic efficiency decreases >100-fold (S7).
 This supports the widely held assumption that highly conserved residues within an enzyme active site are functionally important.
 However, only 11 of the 44 residues within 12 Å of the active site are >85% conserved.
 Of the 33 remaining residues within 12 Å of the active site, only 8 alanine mutations resulted in a decrease in catalytic efficiency of greater than 100-fold, and 10 of these 33 mutations were not found to significantly affect catalytic efficiency.

 Based on these findings, there does not appear to be a strong correlation between residue identity and function if a particular residue is <85% conserved.
+This observation supports the hypothesis that native sequence recovery is not a good metric for training design algorithms.
 In addition, the mutation R240A, which is not observed in any natural variant in the glycoside hydrolase 1 family, resulted in a 10-fold increase in kcat on pNPG.
 This emphasizes the importance of not limiting design efforts to changes previously observed in nature when engineering function towards a new substrate.

 Computational modeling and evaluation of predictive ability

-In order to evaluate the Rosetta Molecular Modeling Suite’s ability to predict the functional effects of mutations on BglB kinetic properties, molecular models were generated for each of the 104 BglB mutants.
-For each mutant, the modeled pNPG previously described was docked into the active site by a Monte Carlo simulation with random perturbation of the ligand followed by functional constraint optimization through rigid body minimization of the ligand, sidechain and ligand conformational sampling, and finally ligand, sidechain, and backbone minimization.
+In order to evaluate the Rosetta Molecular Modeling Suite’s ability to predict the functional effects of mutations on BglB kinetic properties, molecular models were generated for each of the 100 BglB mutants.
+For each mutant, the modeled pNPG previously described was docked into the active site by a Monte Carlo simulation with random perturbation of the ligand followed by functional constraint optimization through rigid body minimization of the ligand, sidechain and ligand conformational sampling, and, finally, ligand, sidechain, and backbone minimization.
 This protocol was used to mimic protocols used in successful enzyme reengineering efforts.
-(2) An example set of input files for wild type BglB are provided in the Supplemental Materials.
+(2) An example set of input files for wild type BglB are provided in S10.